All Episodes

 There was nobody picking anything off the vines.

-So if there were migrant laborers out there operating in our area back then, they were doing it very in a very stealthy fashion, wearing suits and carrying briefcases and going to work uh on the L, because I certainly didn't see it.
+So if there were migrant laborers out there operating in our area back then, they were doing it very in a very stealthy fashion, wearing suits and carrying briefcases and going to work on the L, because I certainly didn't see it.

 I can't imagine what she's talking about.

-All right, Byron, thanks uh thanks for the call.
+All right, Byron, thanks for the call.

-You know, occasionally we come across these, I mean, made up stories uh about uh her investments, her background, uh friends, uh uh uh I don't know what.
+I mean, made-up stories about her investments, her background, friends, I don't know what.

 But this makes no sense.